Myth #1: More Megapixels = Better Pictures.

 Simply put, no. This is by far the most common trail camera buying mistake.
 "Camera X has 18 megapixels!
 Wow, it must take great pictures!!!"

 Absolutely not.
 In fact, most megapixels ratings on trail cameras are interpolated.
 What is interpolation?
 Interpolation occurs when the native resolution of an imaging device is enhanced via software to a higher resolution.
 Think of megapixels as tiny dots on an image.
 The more dots on the image, the more you can theoretically zoom into the image and see detail.
 Also, the more dots on the image the sharper and clearer the image becomes.
-As of this writing, no trail camera we are aware of has a native resolution higher than 5 megapixels with most using a 3.1 or 1.3 imaging device.
+As of this writing, most trail cameras have a native resolution of 4-5 megapixels.

 Interpolated images are created when the camera digitally adds extra pixels for every real pixel the camera creates.
 Worst case - each additional pixel added is identical to the first.
 So a green pixel is just split into 4, 8 or 16 additional green pixels.
 This neither increases the quality of the picture or allows you to zoom in to view additional details.
 Best Case - additional pixels are added using computer algorithms to guess the color of the added pixels.
 In either case, the interpolated file size is exponentially larger creating longer recovery times and consuming vast amounts of additional storage space.

 Why do companies do this?
-Because it is an advertising gimmick that has fooled many game camera buyers over the years.
+Because it is an advertising trail camera setting gimmick that has fooled many game camera buyers over the years.

 So how do you know whether a game camera takes good pictures or not?
 You must look at sample pictures from each trail camera.
 Here at Trailcampro, we provide sample photos for every trail camera we review and sell.
 Just select a camera and read the review.
 There is a section on every game camera review on Picture Quality.
 These photos and videos are unedited and come directly from the camera (we do resize the pictures so they won't take so long to load).